I’ve been thinking a lot about how I don’t feel good about marketing anymore.

 No sales.
 Just straight value.

-Don’t push it more than a week.
+Don’t make it last longer than a week.

 If your welcome sequence is 3 emails, have one go out every couple days.